jimmyable/jimmyjoseph.github.io/_posts/2018-02-09-supervised-knn.md

 **Unsupervised** - Data points have unknown outcome

-We're gonna focus on **Supervised** learning here, and it can be broken down into two more categories:
+We're going to focus on **Supervised** learning here, and it can be broken down into two more categories:

-*`Regression`* - Outcome is continous(numerical)
+*`Regression`* - Outcome is continuous(numerical)

 *`Classification`* - Outcome is a Class label

 Basically, in supervised learning you input `Data with answers` which is used to `fit` a `MODEL`, which can then `predict answers` for a bunch of `data without answers`.
-Lets look at an example with Spam or not spam.
+Let's look at an example with Spam or not spam.
 ![Output](/assets/img/DataMiningSnippets/8.png){:class="img-responsive"}

 ### Machine Learning Vocabulary